Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 Directions:

 1. Pair with another table.
-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer
-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer
-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections
-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection
 6. The customer team gives feedback to the Microsoft team.
-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2–6